 Think about your 2-year vision and the steps that you have identified toward your vision.
 Review the list of reasons to start saving now.

-In the list on the right, check (\checkmark) the reasons that apply to you and your vision.
+In the list below, check (\checkmark) the reasons that apply to you and your vision.
 If you have reasons that are not listed, add them to other.

 Reasons to Start Saving